 If you’re afraid to give it to me because I might stalk you via email, rest assured.
 I will probably never get over my terror of emailing complete strangers so the likelihood that you’ll get an email from me is about the same as me going an entire week without calling one of my kids by the wrong name.
 But if I do get over it (and myself), I can send you notifications of new content.
-Just look for the subscribe box in the sidebar or at the bottom of the page.

 And if you do get an email from me, at least it means that my kids’ self-esteem went up a tad because Mom addressed them correctly.
 So there’s that.